 Introduction to the Rasa Platform

 The Rasa Platform is designed to enable teams to build, test, deploy, and review conversational AI solutions collaboratively.
-Teams have the ability to update and maintain assistants in two places when working on AI assistants:
+Teams can update and maintain assistants in two places when working on AI assistants:

 - Rasa Studio: A no-code graphical user interface for conversational AI practitioners and business users to build, analyze, and improve AI assistants.

-- Rasa Pro: A pro-code command-line interface for developers and engineers that want advanced flexibility to customize, test, and deploy AI assistants.
+- Rasa Pro: A pro-code command-line interface for developers and engineers who want advanced flexibility to customize, test, and deploy AI assistants.

-You can choose to build, test, and improve your AI assistant in either interface.
+You can build, test, and improve your AI assistant in either interface.

 What you can do with Rasa Studio and Rasa Pro

 In a conversational AI project, some tasks can be quickly and easily completed in a no-code interface like Rasa Studio, while others require coding in Rasa Pro.
-The Rasa Platform provides an integrated workflow, allowing teams to collaborate across both code and no-code interfaces.
-Below is an example of some of the things you can do in Rasa Studio, and the things that can be done in Rasa Pro.
+The Rasa Platform provides an integrated workflow, allowing teams to collaborate across pro-code and no-code interfaces.
+Below is an example of jobs you can do in Rasa Studio and Rasa Pro.

 Components of the Rasa Platform

-Understanding how the platform’s interfaces integrate together can help you better understand the Rasa Platform:
+Understanding how the platform’s interfaces integrate can help you better understand the Rasa Platform:

 - Rasa Studio runs on Rasa Pro.
 One of the core functions of Rasa Studio is to allow business users to build flows visually in the no-code interface, which can be converted into deployable code.